Exponentially Closed Fields and the Conjecture on Intersections with Tori: Introduction

 \item[5.
-Countable Closure Property] For each finite subset $X$ of $F$, the exponential algebraic closure $\ecl^F(X)$ of $X$ in $F$ is countable. \end{description} Precise definitions of the terms in axioms 4 and 5 are given later, in sections \ref{classification of strong extensions} and \ref{exp trans section}.
-Intuitively, axiom 4 says that any system of equations which can have a solution in some model of axioms 1---3 does have a solution, and axiom 5 says that such a system should only have countably many solutions.
-The axioms are not all first-order, but can all be expressed in the logic $\Looq$, which allows countable conjunctions of formulas and the quantifier $Q x$: \emph{there exist uncountably many $x$ such that \ldots}.
+Countable Closure Property] For each finite subset $X$ of $F$, the exponential algebraic closure $\ecl^F(X)$ of $X$ in $F$ is countable. \end{description} We call any model of axiom 1 an \emph{ELA-field}: E for exponentiation, L for the surjectivity (every non-zero element has a logarithm) and A for algebraically closed.
+Precise definitions of the terms in axioms 4 and 5 are given later, in sections \ref{classification of strong extensions} and \ref{exp trans section} respectively.
+Intuitively, axiom 4 says that any system of equations which can have a solution in some suitable exponential extension field does already have a solution in $F$.
+It is the analogue for exponential fields of the algebraic closedness axiom for fields, which says that any polynomial equation (or, equivalently, any system of polynomial equations) which can have a solution in some extension field already has a solution in $F$.
+Axiom 5 says that such a system should only have countably many solutions.